leoraclet/leoraclet.github.io/src/content/about/me.md

 **Hiking**: I love hiking in the mountains and beautiful places to enjoy nature’s beauty.
 The amazing views are my favorite part.

 **Traveling**: Growing up, I was fortunate to travel extensively with my family, and I’d love to continue exploring the world.
 I’ve already explored China, England, Scotland, Italy, and much of France.

+**Reverse Engineering**: I’m fascinated by reverse engineering—even though I’m still a beginner, I’m getting more comfortable with it every day.
+Soon, I hope to understand how people crack softwares and games !

 **Programming**: I’ve been self-teaching programming since I was 11, and I’m always eager to learn new things.